oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab9.md

 # Increased key control for less secure environments

 ## Introduction
 In certain scenarios, it may be necessary to share data with environments that operate under lower security controls.
-However, it is critical that the TDE master encryption keys aren't exposed with or downloaded to this environment, or cached with the secure persistent cache.
-For this purpose, the Oracle Key Vault can also manage keys that are non-extractable.
+However, it is critical that the TDE master encryption keys aren't exposed in or downloaded to this environment, or even cached in the secure persistent cache.
+For this purpose, Oracle Key Vault can also mark keys as non-extractable.

 Estimated Lab Time: 2 minutes

 ### Objectives
-In this lab, you will rekey with OKV as the external store, tagging the key as 'Non-Extractable'.
-You will then simulate a connectivity failure and attempt to create a new tablespace (which will fail), observing that keys remain protected.
+In this lab, you will set a key as 'Non-Extractable'.
+Creation of a new tablespace will fail in case of a connectivity failure verifying that non-extractable keys remain protected in Key Vault.

 ### Prerequisites
 This lab assumes you have completed lab 8.